thatsOven/Helium-Sort/README.md

 To see Helium Sort's practical performance, jump to [Benchmarks](#benchmarks).

+A visualization of the algorithm over different inputs and using different strategies is available [here](https://youtu.be/aQCb2q4O80A)

 ## Usage
 - Include `heliumSort.h` in your project and define VAR element type and CMP comparison function.
 - Call `heliumSort(array, start, end, memory)` to sort `array`.
 Memory can be set to 0, 1, 2, 3, and 4 to make Helium Sort run in its default modes (respectively, Strategies 3C or 4B, 1, 2, 3A, 3B or 4A).